Scoring and scoreboard caching implementation

 • Teams are sorted by their sortorder first; this is frequently used to group teams into actual participants and other groups (e.g. company teams, non-eligible teams, staff, etc.).

 • Then teams are sorted ascending by the sum of their problem points.
-Each correctly solved problems scores a pre-defined number of points (integer, by default 1).
+Each correctly solved problem scores a pre-defined number of points (integer, by default 1).

 • Then teams are sorted descending by either their penalty time (or runtime, can be configured at contest level).
 The penalty time per problem is rounded down to the nearest minute by default, but can be configured to use second granularity instead.